mirunaish/gochat/README.md

 I learned:

 - the module / package structure of Go projects and how to import files
-- how to create REST routes and middleware using Gin
 - generic functions and type parameters in Go
 - error checking in Go, how to create custom errors, handling different error types
 - Go structs and interfaces and how they can be used to mimic OOP
 - working with pointers in Go
 - deferring functions to clean up / close resources before returning / panicking
-- log.Fatal() exits the program...
+- log.Fatal() isn't like console.error() like i first assumed. it exits the program...
+- how to create REST routes and middleware using Gin
 - GORM, a GO ORM
 - how to combine http and websocket in a single app
-- how to create a complex websocket server with multiple subscribers that don't all communicate to each other
+- how to create a complex websocket server with multiple subscribers that don't all communicate to each other (not currently used)
 - how to authenticate requests sent over websockets
 - how to color console output
 - how to store jwt in a cookie using javascript